How to Fill Out and File Schedule D

 C.3: Select a State on Schedule D

 Generally, select your state residency.
-If you do not file a state return, select the state where you earned the the gain or had a loss.
+If you do not file a state return, select the state where you earned the gain or had a loss.

 State selection